 "He was bringing up songs we didn't even remember," recalled Russell. "'What?
 We wrote a song called that?'
 We have written a lot for this project over the years."

 That figures to be the case when you're attempting to create a musical based on the biographies of real-life vaudeville stars Daisy and Violet Hilton, who also happen to have been conjoined twins.
 The original Broadway production of Side Show took six years from germination to opening curtain on Broadway.
 It closed after 91 performances drawing five Tony nominations — with stars Alice Ripley and Emily Skinner sharing a single nomination for Best Actress — and spawning a cast album and a legion of fans.

+"Whatever insecurities, whatever inner freak we have, there's something about this show that connects with people," added Emily Padgett, who plays Daisy Hilton in the re-imagined production of Side Show currently in previews at the La Jolla Playhouse.
 Although talk of a revival surfaced practically from the moment of the show's closing, the current production has also had a lengthy development period, with another three years spanning the time it took Krieger, Russell and Condon to do the reboot of Side Show, which is scheduled to open Nov.
 16, followed by a summer 2014 run at the Kennedy Center for the Performing Arts, Side Show's co-producer.

 With this reconsideration, fans of the original production will have a task before them if they hope to sing along.
 Condon estimates that 55% of the show's material is new; the La Jolla team has been labeling it Side Show 2.0.
 Given Condon's cinematic background, this new Director's Cut might carry the title "Daisy and Violet Hilton: Unchained."